 While it is possible to have a relatively normal life with Parkinson’s Disease, it is also a condition that cannot be ignored with symptoms that are a constant reminder the condition exists.
 Even if tremors are not outwardly visible, the person suffering with the condition will be constantly aware of the internal tremors they deal with each day.

-With the right medical treatment and medications, however, it is possible for someone with this condition to live a full and normal life.
+With the proper medical treatment and medications, however, someone with this condition can live a whole and everyday life.

 Those who suffer with Parkinson’s Disease will show a number of different symptoms including appearing disorientated, slurred speech, and stumbling when walking.
 Many of these symptoms can be monitored and controlled when medication is dispensed correctly and taken as prescribed as well as adjusted as the person’s condition progresses.

-There are a number of problems those with Parkinson’s Disease suffer on a regular basis, which can include but are not limited to:
+There are several problems those with Parkinson’s Disease suffer regularly, which can include but are not limited to:

-With the use of medication, it is possible to control many of these symptoms, but often those who have Parkinson’s Disease have to adjust their lives around taking these medications.
-Often times, they will need to take cycles of medications throughout the day, sometimes up to four cycles a day, and leading a normal life and scheduling around taking these medications can often be more difficult than it seems.
+With the use of medication, it is possible to control many of these symptoms, but often, those who have Parkinson’s Disease have to adjust their lives around taking these medications.
+Usually, they will need to take cycles of medicines throughout the day, sometimes up to four cycles a day, and leading an everyday life and scheduling around taking these medications can often be more complicated than it seems.

 Information on Critical Illness Cover for Parkinson’s Disease